isomerpages/moe-sst/_cocurriculum/Sexuality Education.md

 </ul>
 <h5>Sexuality Education Lessons</h5>
 <p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The values and attitudes
-of our youth towards sexuality are increasingly shaped&nbsp; by their peers, exposure to the media, popular culture and the internet.
-Adolescence&nbsp;
-is a complex stage in life as the adolescent attempts to find his or her own identity and&nbsp; often struggles with new social relationships.
-The period of middle adolescence&nbsp; (generally from 15 – 17 years old) can be a turbulent period for adolescents.
+of our youth towards sexuality are increasingly shaped by their peers, exposure to the media, popular culture and the internet.
+Adolescence is a complex stage in life as the adolescent attempts to find his or her own identity and often struggles with new social relationships.
+The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
 The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
 The